-The Company attempts to achieve this objective with an executive compensation package for its senior executives which combines base salary, annual cash incentive compensation, long-term incentive compensation in the form of stock options and restricted stock awards along with various benefit plans, including pension plans, savings plans and medical benefits generally available to the employees of the Company.
+The Company attempts to achieve this objective with an executive compensation package for its senior executives which combines base salary, annual cash incentive compensation, and long-term incentive compensation in the form of stock options and restricted stock awards along with various benefit plans, including pension plans, savings plans and medical benefits generally available to the employees of the Company.

-The executive compensation program is administered through the coordinated efforts of the Compensation Committee and the Incentive Committee of the Board of Directors.
-The membership of the Incentive Committee is composed of four outside directors (i.e., nonemployees of the Company) and the Compensation Committee is composed of three outside directors.
-The Compensation Committee is responsible for the review, approval and recommendation to the Board of Directors of matters concerning base salary and annual cash incentive compensation for key executives of the Company.
-The recommendations of the Compensation Committee on such matters must be approved by the full Board of Directors.
-The Incentive Committee administers the Company's stock incentive plans under which it reviews and approves grants of stock options and restricted stock awards.
+The executive compensation program is administered by the Compensation/Incentive Committee of the Board of Directors.
+The membership of the Compensation/Incentive Committee is composed of three outside directors (i.e., nonemployees of the Company).
+The Compensation/Incentive Committee is responsible for the review, approval and recommendation to the Board of Directors of matters concerning base salary and annual cash incentive compensation for key executives of the Company.
+The recommendations of the Compensation/Incentive Committee on such matters must be approved by the full Board of Directors.
+The Compensation/Incentive Committee also administers the Company's stock incentive plans under which it reviews and approves grants of stock options and restricted stock awards.

-Both the Compensation and Incentive Committees may use their discretion to set executive compensation where, in their collective judgment, external, internal or individual circumstances warrant.
+The Compensation/Incentive Committee may use its discretion to set executive compensation where, in its judgment, external, internal or individual circumstances warrant.